 The self-cleaning digester system by Fitec is composed of a sediment separator and a floor grit cleaner.
 This system reduces costly digester shutdowns for cleanouts and to remove non-digestible residues that accumulate at the bottom of the digester.

-Tom Ferencevic from Fitec explains how this technology works:
+Tom Ferencevic, President of Fitec Canada explains how this technology works:

 ” The floor cleaning system is made up of three main components, a double arm floor sweeper, a floor drain with integrated pump and a sediment trap.
 Each component of the floor cleaning system works in a coordinated and fully automated manner (24/7) to continuously remove any settled material from the bottom of a digester or vessel.
 The floor sweeper and floor drain are installed in all tanks but the sediment trap can be shared between two tanks to reduce costs.”